YellowO2/ship-severity-prediction/README.md

-# Maritime Incident Severity Prediction
+# Ship Deficiency Severity Prediction

-A predictive model for a hackathon that classifies the severity of ship incidents using a hybrid machine learning approach.
+A predictive model for a hackathon that classifies the severity of ship deficiencies using a hybrid machine learning approach.
 The model combines deep learning-based NLP with a gradient boosting classifier to achieve high accuracy on mixed data types.

 ## The Steps